knofler/coachMe/README.md

 coachME
 ======================

-Teach and coach, this is the platform for anyone to help others with knowledge
+Teach or Learn, this is the platform for anyone to help others with knowledge